barebox/barebox/Documentation/devel/project-ideas.rst

 hardware driver, often by means of DMA.
 There are a number of improvements possible to increase throughput of barebox I/O:

-    - Support for higher MMC speed modes: The maximum currently supported is 50/52 MHz and no DDR.
     - More efficient erase: Communication protocols like Android Fastboot encode large blocks of zeros specially.
 MMCs with erase-to-zero capability could perform such erases in the background instead